projectcalico/calico/master/security/calicoenterprise/ce-network-security.md

 description: Calico Enterprise provides deep network visibility into all ingress, egress and pod-to-pod network traffic.
 ---

-{{site.prodname}} provides visibility into all ingress, egress, and pod-to-pod network traffic.
+Calico Enterprise provides visibility into all ingress, egress, and pod-to-pod network traffic.
 With visibility into all network flows you can:

 - Meet internal and regulatory compliance requirements
 - Identify and alert on unexpected behavior